Skip to content

 Disadvantages:

-• Prone to separation anxiety if left alone too long
+• Prone to separation anxiety if left alone for long periods

 Best Deals on WEBSITE ONLY but We are also available on